5 Commonly Asked Questions About Medical Billers and Coders in North Carolina

 4. What Are Typical Salaries in This Field in North Carolina?

 The Bureau of Labor Statistics (BLS) includes billers and coders in the larger category of medical records and health information technicians.
-Based on the broader category, medical billers and coders make $39,740, on average, in North Carolina.
-BLS data indicates that in the Tar Heel State, a medical coder makes $19.10 an hour as an average wage.2
+According to the BLS, these professionals make $39,740, on average, in North Carolina (about $19.10 per hour).

 But salaries may actually be even higher.
-According to a 2017 survey by the AAPC, medical coders in North Carolina earn an average annual salary of $52,737.
-The survey also revealed that coders who complete industry certifications can command higher earnings.
-For instance, North Carolina coders who earned a CPC designation made an average of $53,416, and those with a COC certification made $64,167.3
+According to AAPC, medical coders in North Carolina earn an average annual salary of $52,231.
+And coders who complete industry certifications can command higher earnings.
+For instance, North Carolina coders who earned a CPC designation make an average of $55,881, and those with a COC certification make $57,614.

 5. How Do I Start a Medical Billing Business?